yurikaminski/AIDL19-DeepSales/README.md

 We first train the network with public data from french political debates.
 Those audio files are sliced in 3 seconds samples, that are extracted each 1.5 seconds, giving some overlap on the trainning data.
 Those samples are rated from -10 to +10 where -10 indicates a high level of conflict and +10 a low level of conflict.
 We used X samples corresponding to ..
 Hrs of audio files.
 Instead of starting with Regression, we first created a classification model.

 ### 2.Trainning and Validation with calls audio and their respective CSI
 Once the system have learned the conflict features in vocal speech, we can adapt the final layers to perform a slightly diferent task, feeding it with real calls.

-Based on this original network, we did some adaptation in order to make it classify the audios in Conflict or No conflict to accelerate trainning and facilitate debugging in a first moment.
+Based on this pre-trained network, we can adapt the final layers to proceed the classification of the audios in CSI notes from 1 to 5.

-After predicting the class for each interval we built a code to apply the classification to the full audio files by averaging the results of each chunk and classifying it in the 2 classes (Conflict or not conflict).
+As we have not succedded to obtain this kind of audio files, we let this part as next steps for the project.

 ## Dataset preparation